Ancaster, Ontario: History

-Ancaster's dominant position in the region as an influential industrial, commercial and farming community throughout the late 18th and early 19th centuries would soon be short-lived due to sudden modern transportation advancements in its neighbouring towns.
+Ancaster's dominant position in the region as an influential industrial, commercial, and farming community throughout the late 18th and early 19th centuries would soon be short-lived due to sudden modern transportation advancements in its neighbouring towns.
 Soon nearby Dundas and a small farm settlement close to the lakefront that by 1833 would be established as the town of Hamilton would soon become more influential mainly because of the successful completion of the following three transportation projects: the completion of the Burlington Canal in 1832 that connected Burlington Bay (Hamilton Harbour) to Lake Ontario, the completion of the Desjardins Canal in 1837 that enabled lake vessels to enter nearby Dundas through Hamilton Harbour and the completion in 1855 of The Great Western Railway connection to Hamilton (and eventually Dundas) enabled Hamilton, which already had flourishing and expanding ports, to become the prominent urban and commercial settlement in the region.
-Another factor in Ancaster's gradual economic decline was that stationary steam engines by the 1840s had begun powering industries thus locating industries adjacent to waterpower was less vital.
-In fact by this period even Ancaster had started to introduce steam power to its factories however it was no longer able to compete economically with Hamilton's natural shipping harbour and railway.
+Another factor in Ancaster's gradual economic decline was that stationary steam engines by the 1840s had begun powering industries; thus, locating industries adjacent to waterpower was less vital.
+In fact, by this period, even Ancaster had started introducing steam power to its factories; however, it could no longer compete economically with Hamilton's natural shipping harbour and railway.
 A final contributing factor to Hamilton's dominance was the fact it was chosen to be the administrative centre for the new Gore District in 1816 and was voted to be the county town instead of Ancaster.
-Ancaster had been the leading candidate in 1812 to be the county town and a petition had been signed with 200 signatures to further strengthen that proposal.
-The petitioners had argued that Ancaster's advantages were its flourishing Union Mills and other industries combined with its elegant setting which they believed would make it the most suitable candidate for building a new county courthouse.
+Ancaster had been the leading candidate in 1812 to be the county town, and a petition had been signed with 200 signatures to strengthen that proposal further.
+The petitioners had argued that Ancaster's advantages were its flourishing Union Mills and other industries combined with its elegant setting, which they believed would make it the most suitable candidate for building a new county courthouse.
 However, the War of 1812 had interrupted this original selection process, and by 1816 the promising village of Hamilton was chosen instead even though Ancaster at that time was still the most influential village in Western Upper Canada.